MohamedElBakry/CPP-Database-Desktop-App/README.md

 ## TODO
 1. Trigger for course marks:
- - If all the assessments of a student are marked, then generate their course mark
  - Then, if all courses are marked, then generate and set their degree mark

 2. Display student transcript for a specified student.